 Tealium does not send Braze deltas of user attributes.
 For example, if you have an EventStream action that tracks a user’s first name, email, and cell phone number, Tealium will send all three attributes to Braze anytime the action is triggered.
 Tealium won’t be looking for what changed or was updated and send only that information.

-You can check your own backend to assess whether an attribute has changed or not and if so, call Tealiums’s relevant methods to update the user profile.
+You can check your backend to assess whether an attribute has changed or not, and if so, call Tealium’s relevant methods to update the user profile.
 This is what users who integrate Braze directly usually do.

-If you don’t store your own version of a user profile in your backend, and can’t tell if attributes change or not, you can use AudienceStream to track user attribute changes.
+If you don’t store your own version of a user profile in your backend and can’t tell if attributes change or not, you can use AudienceStream and create enrichments to only send user attributes when values have changed.
+See Tealium’s documentation on enrichment rules.

-If you have multiple EventStream that target the same event feed, all actions enabled for that connector will automatically fire anytime a single action is triggered, this could also result in data being overwritten in Braze.
+If you have multiple EventStreams that target the same event feed, all actions enabled for that connector will automatically fire anytime a single action is triggered, this could also result in data being overwritten in Braze and consuming unnecessary data points.

 Set up a separate event specification or feed to track each action.